-The Mind: Meditation calms the mind.
+Meditation calms the mind.
 Meditation has been in place for millennia with benefits that help to reduce stress, increase clarity of thought, relaxation and being able to enjoy moments of life lived more fully.
-There is great potential here in creating enhanced sensorial and textural products to enhance meditation and mindfulness practice experiences pre-, during and post meditation, yoga, and mindfulness sessions.
+There is great potential here in creating enhanced sensorial and textural products to enhance meditation and mindfulness practice experiences pre-, during and post-meditation, yoga, and mindfulness sessions.

 Ingredients and Benefits to Look for When Developing Products for the New After

-Calming – Stress can be detrimental to the skin and manifest itself in the forms of irritation, redness, and superficial dehydration.
+Stress can be detrimental to the skin and manifest itself in the forms of irritation, redness, and superficial dehydration.
 Look for ingredients from manufacturers that offer a calming effect to the skin and help reinforce the skin’s barrier.
-Story telling ingredients like mimosa flowers, specially harvested lavenders, or clary sage are a few to consider.
+Storytelling ingredients like mimosa flowers, specially harvested lavenders, or clary sage are a few to consider.
 Because fragrance is so strongly linked to emotion, some fragrance houses actually work with neuroscientists to enhance the experience of product use.

-Blue Light Protection – Remote work shifted overnight, while skincare, exercise and other regimens continue to be taught online.
-Blue light exposure from screens decreases the energetic development of cells, causing quicker cell aging.
+Remote work shifted overnight, while skincare, exercise and other regimens continue to be taught online.
+Blue light exposure from screens decreases the energetic development of cells, causing quicker cell ageing.
 To help combat the effects from digital LED light, look for combinations of antioxidant ingredients like tea extracts, fruit and seed oils, vitamins and the coenzyme Q10 that help counteract oxidative stress on the skin along with mineral sunscreens that provide a physical blocking of all wavelengths.